mermaidjs/mermaid-gitbook/content/flowchart.md

 ```
 > **Success** The tooltip functionality and the ability to link to urls are available from version 0.5.2.

-When integration mermaid using the mermaidAPI #mermaidapi the function that binds the events need to be run when the finished graph has been added to the page.
-This is described in the [API usage](#api-usage) section.

 ## Styling and classes